Exploring the Genetic Link to Sleep Apnea

 - Obstructive sleep apnea, the most common form, occurs when throat muscles relax.

-- Central sleep apnea, which occurs when your brain doesn't send proper signals to the muscles that control breathing.
+- Central sleep apnea occurs when your brain doesn't send proper signals to breathing muscles.

-- Complex sleep apnea syndrome, also known as treatment-emergent central sleep apnea, occurs when someone has both obstructive sleep apnea and central sleep apnea.
+- Complex sleep apnea syndrome, or treatment-emergent central sleep apnea, occurs when someone has obstructive and central sleep apnea.

 Common symptoms include loud snoring, episodes of breathing cessation during sleep, and excessive daytime sleepiness.
 Understanding these types and symptoms is crucial in diagnosing and treating sleep apnea.